FinweLtd/doc-livesync-all/docs/articles/resolution.md

 be automatically resized.
 The resolution of the original image file that your browser has downloaded remains the same and what you see on screen is actually a *copy* of the original image that your browser has created and scaled to match with this column's width.
-That copy probably has a different resolution than the original file does, hence our statement is not true.
+That copy probably has a different resolution than the original file does, hence our statement is using wrong pixel count and is not true.

 In order to calculate *the resolution of the image that appears on screen*, we need to know the pixel density of the display itself.
 For example, a modern Apple iPad has 264 pixels per inch (ppi)